What does it mean to be human?

 How does our evolutionary past influence our present and future?

-These big questions provide a foundational context for undestanding and influencing the causal factors that shape our potential to achieve global sustainability and well being for all.
+These big questions provide a foundational context for undestanding and influencing the evolutionary processes that shape our world towards global sustainability and well being for all.